Week 3 in November - FREE Lesson Plans

 For more information on how I teach phonics, please visit my phonics homepage HERE

-We started geometry at the beginning of November.
+We started geometry at the beginning of November, and it has been so much fun!

-It is easy to spend the least amount of time on this math unit, but research suggests that these skills of understanding symmetry, perspective, mental rotation, use of scale, and basic navigation skills are incredibly important for a strong foundation in math and problem solving skills.
+It is easy to spend the least amount of time on this math unit, but research suggests that these skills of understanding:

 Here are some of the activities we are doing this week: